 Once you’ve decided on the sites to guest post, look at the guidelines and requirements for writing and publishing your guest post.
 The best sites will have strict guidelines to avoid low-quality guest posts to build backlinks.

-After getting your guest post published, the publishing site will share your content with their audience through social media and email marketing.
+After getting your guest post published, the publishing site will share your content with its audience through social media and email marketing.
 If you’ve optimized your content for a specific keyword, you also have a chance to have the guest post ranked on search engines.

 Don’t forget to share the guest post with your followers and customers.